Miscellaneous neurodegenerative disorders:

 Should be administered by trained healthcare providers.
 Inspect the scalp to ensure access device is not compromised prior to each infusion.
 Discontinue if access device-related complications develop.
 Monitor for meningitis and other device-related infections; obtain CSF sample for cell count and culture prior to each infusion.
-Discontinue immediately if anaphylaxis or severe hypersensitivity reactions occur.
-Have appropriate medical treatment readily available.
+Have appropriate medical support readily available.
+Discontinue immediately if anaphylaxis or severe hypersensitivity reactions occur; consider risks/benefits prior to readministration.
 Monitor BP and HR before starting, during, and post-infusion.
 History of bradycardia, conduction disorder, structural heart disease: perform ECG during infusion; without cardiac abnormalities: perform ECG every 6 months.
 Pregnancy.
 Nursing mothers.

 Hydrolytic lysosomal N-terminal tripeptidyl peptidase.

 Pyrexia, ECG abnormalities, CSF protein increase/decrease, vomiting, seizures, hypersensitivity, hematoma, headache, irritability, pleocytosis, device-related infection, bradycardia, feeling jittery, hypotension; meningitis, cardiovascular events.

 Generic Drug Availability: